 In September 2013, we acquired exclusive worldwide rights to PWT143 from Pathway Therapeutics, Inc. for an undisclosed upfront cash payment with no future milestone or royalty obligations.
 In pre-clinical studies, PWT143 has been found to be a potent and selective oral inhibitor of PI3K delta, a molecular target that has been shown to play a critical role in the proliferation and survival of certain hematologic cancer cells.
-We expect to initiate a first-in-human study of PWT143 in mid-calendar year 2015.
+The first PI3K delta inhibitor, idelalisib (marketed as Zydelig®), was approved in July 2014 for three types of B-cell blood cancers.
+PWT143 has a distinct chemical structure and has demonstrated evidence of improved pre-clinical activity compared to idelalisib.